dotlang/language/README.md

 ###Templates

 You can use compiler directive `@template` to indicate current class/method is a generic one.
 You can define arguments of the template like `@template(T)` and use `T` inside the body of the class or method.
-Value for `T` must be either a type-name or an identifier.
+Value for arguments must be either a type-name (single letter arguments) or an identifier (longer arguments).
 The template directive can be attached to the whole file or a single method.

 To use a generic class you use this syntax: `Class1<int> c = Class1<int> {}` or `auto d = Class1<int>{}`.
 When you instantiate a generic class, compiler will re-write it's body using provided data, then compile your code.
 Example: